ellaverak/foorumi-tsoha/README.md

 Fixed dates, so that they appear in proper format.

 Users can now edit the title and content of the threads that they have created.
 And delete them.

+I have to figure out how to make redirecting work when deleting threads or replys!